chitangchin/ChitangchinOld/README.md

  # About Me

-Graduated with a Bachelors in Applied Mathematics and thoroughly enjoyed the classes I took.
-On my free time, my hobbies are coming up with fun project ideas to develop to help the development community and my friends.
+Graduated with a Bachelors in Applied Mathematics.
+I enjoy turning an inconvience into fun projects for myself, friends, or the development community.

 ## Top Projects